ChrstphrHll/npc_gen/students/Edyrm Iolas.md

 ---
+name: Edyrm Iolas
+race: Half-Elf
+hair: wavy strawberry blond hair that's parted to the right
+eyes: Hazel
+skin: Light Tan
+ideal: Might
+trait1: Seraphic
+trait2: Unpolished
+trait: If you do me an injury, I will crush you, ruin your name, and salt your fields.
+flaw: I have little respect for anyone who is not a proven warrior.
+bond: A powerful person killed someone I love.
+Some day soon, I'll have my revenge.
 birthday:
   numeric: 6/17
   written: 17th of Pelent
-bond: A powerful person killed someone I love.
-Some day soon, I'll have my revenge.
-eyes: Pale Green
-flaw: I have little respect for anyone who is not a proven warrior.
-guild: Burk
-hair: wavy strawberry blond hair that's parted to the right
-ideal: Might
-name: Edyrm Iolas
-organizations: []
-partyID: 57
-race: Half-Elf
 relationships:
 - name: Jacus Kosunten
   type: partymate
 - name: Shenai Inqoul
   type: partymate
-skin: Light Tan
+organizations: []
+track: Diplomacy
 spec: Artificer
 stats:
   cha: 13